ACloudGuru-Resources/Course-The_Complete_Serverless_Course/projects/1 - Authentication with Auth0/readme.md

 #### I get a message from Auth0 starting with oops
-Go back to your Auth0 application page and ensure that you've put in the correct url when you run `npm start` Also check that you've added the correct `domain` and `callback url` to the Auth0 constructor
+Go back to your Auth0 application page and ensure that you've put in the correct url when you run `npm start` Also check that you've added the correct `DOMAIN` and `CLIENT_ID` to the Auth0 constructor

+## Reference

+Auth0 Lock v11 API - https://auth0.com/docs/libraries/lock/v11/api